Oussema-Dallel/asset-manager-dashboard-demo/src/features/modules/AssetsCreator/README.md

 To get the creation flow to work, you need to use:

-1. `generateAsset` async thunk which uploades the image and starts the generation process.
+1. `generateAsset` async thunk which uploads the image and starts the generation process.
 2. `useSseData` hook to get the progress of the generation process.
 3. `getGeneratedAssets` async thunk to get the generated asset.
 After which you are free to show the 3d model.